cosmicCode42/OC-archive/README.md

 - **Problem:** Ran into a few errors with characters being displayed on the Characters page.
 	- **Solution:** A naming issue - I had `chars=chars` in the Characters route, but was using `for character in characters` on the Characters page.
 Changing `character` to `char` and `characters` to `chars` solved the issue.
 - **Problem:** Each character created was displaying every user as its creator on the Characters page.
 	- **Solution:** The code on the Characters page was looping through ALL users in the database without checking to see that the user had indeed created the character first.
-I edited the code so that only the user that actually matched the creator of each character is displayed as the creator.
+I edited the code so that only the user that matched the creator of each character is displayed as the creator.
-	- **Problem:** The page was still displaying one edit and delete button for each user, albeit only to the user that actually made the character.
+	- **Problem:** The page was still displaying one edit and delete button for each user, albeit only to the user that made the character.
 		- **Solution:** Coding issue.
 The display text was put inside the for loop that ran through each user.
 Moving that code outside the loop solved the issue.

 ## Technologies Used